aarush-dhingra/fsd-odesy/README.md

 2. Run `python train_model.py`
 3. Restart ML API server

-## 🤝 Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- Scikit-learn for the Random Forest implementation
-- FastAPI for the excellent Python web framework
-- React team for the amazing UI library
-- MongoDB for the database solution

-## 📧 Support

-For issues, questions, or contributions, please open an issue on GitHub.

----

-**Made with ❤️ for better education outcomes**